Brampage/installation-macos/README.md

 ### **Fisher package manager**

-There is also a package manager for Fish, called Fisher.
+There is also a package manager for Fish, called Fisher ([not to be confused with Oh My Fish](https://github.com/jorgebucaran/fisher/issues/481), omf is a framework whereas Fisher is solely a package manager).
 At the time of writing Fisher can't be installed using brew.
 To install it please go to the [Github page](https://github.com/jorgebucaran/fisher).

 Run `fish_config` to change your prompt.

-You can add awesome fish packages using: `fisher add fish-package`
+You can add awesome fish packages using: `fisher add fish-package` or for (non brew installable packages) `ffisher add jorgebucaran/nvm.fish`.

 ### **Directory jumping**